rcl-coding/openbadges-criteria/README.md

 - Skills (required) - the skills that a learner must demonstrate to achieve the badge
 - Knowledge (required) - the knowledge that a learner must apply to achieve the badge
 - Requirements (required) - A description of the task or activities that the learner must demonstrate
-- Range (optional) - The range of situations that the learner must demonstrate  skill and/or knowledge

 ### Contributing to Criteria